tkg/tdtd/readme.txt

 Use with resize-minibuffer-mode is also recommended.

-The "Goto" menu is only available if you have imenu.el.
+The "TAGS" menu is only available if you have imenu.el.

 dtd-mode was tested using NTEmacs 20.7.1.